gaberosser/qmul-bioinf/pipelines/README.md

 - 30mi reads per sample
 - Split over a number of lanes
 - WTCHG usually run their own pipeline on the data, mainly for QC purposes.
 However, they use an old reference so I prefer to re-run everything from scratch.
+- Typically, each sample is ChIPped for one or more markers and also processed with no immunoprecipitation step (known as _input_, or _control_).
+The input sample is used as a negative control; any peaks identified here are simply due to the inherent biases of the process.

 ### Process
 This has not been used enough to be fully automated.
 First load modules if on Apocrita: